-- Review: Ok… lets get this out of the way first… At certain points in the film there are painfully visible bits of concrete all over the place… particularly in the outside scenes near the beggining.
-That’s only the tip of the iceberg of this film’s problems though.
+- Review: Ok… Lets get this out of the way first… At certain points in the film there are painfully visible bits of concrete all over the place, particularly in the outside scenes near the beginning.
+That’s only the tip of the iceberg of this film’s problems.
 The concrete is one of the best things about it.

-- As for the rest of the film… Eleanor of Aquitane is a whiny bitch, The Empress Matilda just isn’t as formidable as she should be, the peasants are toothless wretches who throw things at each other and the French ponce around like a bunch of fairies.
-I could even rant for hours over the whole wildly inaccurate Saxon/Norman thing going on (which apparently the writer knew was a load of old bull but still left it in anyway).
+- As for the rest of the film… Eleanor of Aquitaine is a whiny, Matilda isn’t as formidable as she should be, the peasants are toothless wretches who throw things at each other and the French ponce around like a bunch of fairies.
+I could even rant for hours over the whole wildly inaccurate Saxon/Norman thing going on (which apparently the writer knew was a load of old bull but still left in anyway).

-- The dialouge is crap, awful wishy washy nonsense with no substance whatsoever.
-It tries to be Shakespearean but fails miserably and just falls flat at every turn.
+- The dialogue is rubbish, awful wishy-washy nonsense with no substance whatsoever.
+It tries to be Shakespearean but fails miserably and falls flat at every turn.
 At times it’s almost like they’re going to burst into song.
-I’d reccomend this:
+I’d recommend Meat Loaf.

-- Rating: 1/10- Dull, dated, inaccurate ditchwater that makes a total mockery of everything.
-At least the Last Legion had the Indian Ninja Woman!
+- Rating: 1/10- Dull, dated, inaccurate ditch-water that makes a total mockery of everything.

 #7 The Lion in Winter

-- General Opinion: Better than the last film… then again it’s still not that great.
+- General Opinion: Better than the last film, then again it’s still not all that great.

-- Review: Now this is more like it.
-O’Toole makes up for the sham that was Beckett alongside what has to be said is a much better cast, better script and a better film in general.
+- Review: Now this is more like it!
+O’Toole makes up for the sham that was Beckett with a much better cast, better script and a better film in general.

-- For a start it’s miles more accurate… not brilliant, but theres no concrete that I could see for a start.
-Saying that there is a Christmas Tree which appears frequently throughout the film.
-It’s a niggle though in what otherwise a good solid film about a family Christmas around at the Plantagenets… Katherine Hepburn is excellent foil for O’Toole as Eleanor of Aquitane, imprisoned for the previous decade and only let out on special occasions.
-(The modern equivalent is locking your girlfriend in the cupboard, openning the door once a year and shouting Merry Christmas at the top of your voice.)
-The two actors have a chemistry together that makes them the ideal of an old married couple.
-They bicker, argue and scheme with increasing ferocity and it’s just good fun to watch it all unfold.
+- For a start it’s miles more accurate, not brilliant, but there’s no concrete that I could see for one thing.
+Saying that, there is a Christmas tree which appears frequently throughout the film.
+That, however, is a niggle in what otherwise a solid film about a family Christmas around at the Plantagenets… Katherine Hepburn is excellent foil for O’Toole as Eleanor of Aquitane, imprisoned for the previous decade and only let out on special occasions.
+The two actors have a chemistry that makes them the ideal of an old married couple.
+They bicker, argue and scheme with increasing ferocity and it’s just great fun to watch it all unfold.

 - At the centre of this is their three sons… and the king of France.
 Whilst you have a young Anthony Hopkins as the future Richard the Lionheart, the other two are a bit of a damp squib.
-Geoffrey is practically made of cardboard and John is just some kind of village idiot.
-Given that they’re central characters to the films plot this poor acting does reduce the quality quite considerably.
+Geoffrey is practically made of cardboard and John is some kind of village idiot.
+Given that they’re central characters in the film’s plot, this poor acting does reduce the quality quite considerably.
 And then we have Timothy Dalton as the King of France.
-He’s a man with the potential to be evil and ruthless and you know he could do it if he wanted to… but the character never goes anywhere or does anything making it a bit of a dissapointment.
+He’s a man with the potential to be evil and ruthless and you know he could do it if he wanted to but the character never goes anywhere or does anything making it a bit of a disappointment.

 - Rating: 5/10- Worth watching but a bit of a damp squib.